Are you always worried that you or your child are on the verge of getting sick?

 Perhaps you still need to know that these symptoms are “all in your head,” and that you do have a clean bill of health, after all.
 To get some straight answers, make an appointment with your primary care doctor for a routine check-up and bloodwork.

 This approach is helpful for two reasons.
 First, if anything is wrong, you’ll be able to start treatment.
-But more likely, everything will be fine, and you’ll know for sure that you are dealing with hypochondria, not a life-threatening physical illness.
+But more likely, everything will be fine, and you’ll know for sure that you are dealing with Illness Anxiety Disorder, hypochondria, not a life-threatening physical illness.

 Therapists aren’t just for people suffering from generalized anxiety or clinical depression.
 People dealing with all kinds of difficulties go to therapy, including hypochondriacs.

-It’s okay to feel nervous about seeing a therapist!
-Most people do before their first sessions.
+It’s okay to feel nervous or skeptical about seeing a therapist and their ability to help you!
+Many people do before start.
 But for a hypochondriac, therapy can make a world of difference.
 The right therapist will be patient, understanding, and nonjudgmental.
+They can help you with tools for health anxiety and offer treatments that can reduce your overall anxiety and bring back some peace into you daily life.

-If you suspect that you might be a hypochondriac, you might want to consider seeking out a therapist who specializes in hypochondriac help.
-Yes, this can take a little more time and effort, but it will probably be worth it in the end.
+If you suspect that you might be a hypochondriac with Illness Anxiety Disorder, you might want to consider seeking out a therapist who specializes in hypochondriac help.

 Some researchers suspect that hypochondria is closely related to both OCD and anxiety.
 Therefore, working with a specialist who has experience in both of these areas can be beneficial.
-A specialist can help you with talk therapy and medication if you so choose.
+A specialist, like those here at the Center for Mental Wellness in California, can help you with variations of Exposure and Response Prevention (ERP) therapy, which has been proven to be effective, and medication if you so choose.

 You might worry that your loved ones are exasperated by your anxiety around your health.
 Perhaps you feel ashamed because you’ve complained to them about the ailments you suspected you had in the past, and you’re not sure if they want to hear about your path to treatment.

-But your real friends will feel sympathy for you.
+But your real friends and a loving partner will feel sympathy for you.
 When you do decide to seek help, you may feel better if you open up to them about what you’re going through.
 If you need a shoulder to lean on at this time, don’t be ashamed to tell your loved ones.

 —